roytang/blog/content/posts/2006/10/webcomics-i-like-2006-edition.md

 [Pvp Online

 ][10] &#8211; this one is not as popular as the above two, but popular nonetheless.
-It&#8217;s about guys working in a gaming mag, so more geekiness abounds.
+It&'s about guys working in a gaming mag, so more geekiness abounds.
 Eh, my feed for this seems to be dead.
-I&#8217;ll look for a new one.
+I&'ll look for a new one.

 [xkcd

 ][11] &#8211; this is awesome and geeky, but not in the usual geeky way.
-The description is &#8220;A webcomic of romance, sarcasm, math, and language.&#8221; Read it, maybe you&#8217;ll like it!
+The description is &#8220;A webcomic of romance, sarcasm, math, and language.&#8221; Read it, maybe you&'ll like it!

-Edit: Well, I was trying to figure out why I didn&#8217;t have feeds of the first group, and I checked, and now I got feeds for all of &#8217;em!
+Edit: Well, I was trying to figure out why I didn&'t have feeds of the first group, and I checked, and now I got feeds for all of &'em!
 The list above is kept in original form however.

  [1]: http://www.sinfest.net/
  [2]: http://www.reallifecomics.com/